CocoaPods/peril-settings/README.md

 ### What is this project?

-This is the configuration repo for Peril on the CocoaPods org.
-There is a [settings file](settings.json) and org-wide dangerfiles which are inside the [org folder](org).
+This is the configuation repo for Peril on the CocoaPods org.
+There is a [settings file](settings.json) and org-wide dangerfiles which ae insde the [org folder](org).

 Here's some links to the key things